Mood Disorders and Weather: Exploring the Impact of Rain on Depression and Anxiety

 Social Interactions During Rainy Days: How Weather Affects Communication and Behavior in Public Spaces

-Team IIBP Anveshan, General Psychology, issue 48, Mental Health, Volume 4
+Team IIBP Anveshan, General Psychology, Issue 48, Mental Health, Volume 4

 Any interaction between two or more people is considered a social interaction.
 They all speak in specific ways or act in certain ways according to cultural norms.
 Every day, social interactions take place when we or others express ourselves to others through verbal or nonverbal cues.
 Human behavior is nevertheless greatly influenced by the weather, even on rainy days.
 Rain …